cchauve/AGO-pipeline/doc/manual.md

 ### Alternative pipelines

-AGO allows to define alternative pipeline, where some steps can be skipped if the corresponding results (MSAs, gene trees, reconciled gene trees, ancestral adjacencies) have already been generated (either independently from AGO or by another AGO pipeline) and are provided as input.
+AGO allows to define alternative pipeline, where some steps can be skipped if the corresponding results (MSAs, gene trees, reconciled gene trees) have already been generated (either independently from AGO or by another AGO pipeline) and are provided as input.

 For example, AGO allows a user to compute a sample of gene trees for each gene family using another method than IQ-TREE, such as <a href="https://nbisweden.github.io/MrBayes/">MrBayes</a>, followed by steps that rely on such gene trees (e.g. `ALE+DeCoSTAR+spp_dcj` as in pipeline 2 or `DeCoSTAR+spp_dcj` as in pipeline 3).
-The examples described in [[example](../example)] illustrats another use of this feature:
+The examples described in [[example](../example)] illustrates another use of this feature:
 - MSAs that have been computed by the `GeneRax` pipeline are used in the `ALE` pipeline;
 - gene trees that have been computed by the `ALE` pipeline are usd in the `ecceTERA` pipeline.

 Creating such a pipeline can be done by creating a pipeline YAML paramaters file in which the path to an already existing data file